xideme/TableBookingAPI/README.md

 - Create, view, and delete reservations for specific clients.
 - Assign tables to reservations and manage table availability.

+To run backend/frontend, we need to install some packages to the project.
+Here is some steps, if you want to launch the project.

+How to run backend
+- open terminal in 'backend' folder
+- type 'npm install express'
+- type 'node .'
+- backend should be launched

-How to run
+How to run frontend
-- open terminal in backend project
+- open terminal in 'tablebookingFrontend' folder
+- type 'npm install express'
-- npm install -y | npm run dev
+- type 'npm run dev'
+- frontend should be launched

+How to start backend & frontend with one script(IF YOU MANAGED TO INSTALL PACKAGES TO backend & frontend)
-- the project will open
+- open terminal in project itself
+- try to type 'npm start'
+- both parts of ends shoulb be launched 😊

 ## Team Resources